 Spices like anise, cumin, caraway, cardamom, chili pepper, black pepper, cinnamon, cloves, dill, fennel, nutmeg, mustard seeds, poppy seeds, paprika powder, safron, turmeric, black pepper, vanilla

 mustard (fresh, organic, not the supermarket kind), seaweed, carob, vinegar

-These are foods that are coming in or going out of season, or vata aggravating foods when eaten in excess.
+These are foods that are coming in or going out of season so you can still (or already) eat them.
+This list also includes Vata aggravating foods when eaten in excess.

 broccoli, cucumber, kale, lettuce, parsnips, radishes, spinach, sprouts, parsnips

 apples (ok when cooked with cinnamon), pears (ok when cooked), cranberries, pomegranate, quince